What’s so special about Cape Perpetua?

 Where is Cape Perpetua?

-A couple of miles south of Yachats lies one of the most unique ecosystems in the Pacific.
-Cape Perpetua Marine Reserve is part of Oregon’s Marine Reserve Program and is the largest of the five Reserves encompassing around 55 square miles of nearshore areas.
-In that area exists the Reserve, two Marine Protected Areas (MPAs), and a Seabird Protection Area.
+Cape Perpetua Marine Reserve is located a couple of miles south of Yachats and is one of the most unique ecosystems in the Pacific.
+It’s part of Oregon’s Marine Reserve Program and is the largest of the five reserves encompassing around 55 square miles of nearshore areas.
+In that area exists the reserve, two Marine Protected Areas (MPAs), and a Seabird Protection Area.
 It is considered by many as one of the most biodiverse places on our country’s Pacific coastline.

 What ecosystems does Cape Perpetua contain?